oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ## Task 5: Defining a Network Security Group in Terraform.

-**1. Defining a Network Security Group**

-In the terrafrom.tfvars file, navigate to the nsg\_params data structure.
+1. In the terraform.tfvars file, navigate to the nsg\_params data structure.
 Within the nsg\_params you will see that there is an oci-nsg data block that defines a Network Security Group.

-Copy the variable strings below and paste it into the oci-nsg data block.
+2. Copy the variable strings below and paste it into the oci-nsg data block.

 ```
 <copy>